GRE Test Guide - All You Need to Knowby Becton Loveless

 How You’ll Take the Test

 Students have two options for taking the GRE: a computer delivered and paper delivered test.
 Test centers for each type of test can be found on the ETS-GRE website.
 The computer administered GRE is offered around the year at specifically Prometric test centers.
-However, some non-Prometric testing center do offer the GRE, but only on specific dates.
-The computer administered GRE can be taken once every 21 days up to five times within and 365 day period.
+However, some non-Prometric testing centers do offer the GRE, but only on specific dates.
+The computer administered GRE can be taken once every 21 days up to five times within a 365 day period.
 The paper administered GRE, on the other hand, is only offered on certain test dates.
 Like the computer administered test, the paper administered test can only be taken up to five times within any 365 day period.

 The Three Sections of the GRE

 As noted, there are three primary sections of the GRE test.
-Test takers should be familiar with these three section if they hope to be successful on the exam.
+Test takers should be familiar with these three sections if they hope to be successful on the exam.
 Here is an overview of the three sections you will see on the GRE.

 To put it simply, the Analytical Writing section of the exam is an essay section.
 The purpose of this section of the test is to gauge a student’s ability to gather their thoughts and devise an argument within a limited time period.
-These argument need to be adequately supported with evidence and structured in such a way that has a logical flow that reasonably leads the reader to the test taker’s conclusion.
+These arguments need to be adequately supported with evidence and structured in such a way that has a logical flow that reasonably leads the reader to the test taker’s conclusion.
 In many cases, the material will not be very familiar to the student.
 The purpose of this is to encourage creative thinking in devising a response that still adheres to commonly accepted methods of argumentation.

 The Quantitative Analysis section of the exam includes two timed tasks, and each task is allotted 30 minutes, meaning that the total time allotted for this section is 60 minutes total.
 The first part of this section asks the test taker to analyze an issue in which opinions on a general topic will be read.
 After reading, test takers will formulate an argument based on the evidence they have read.
 The second part of the section asks the student to analyze an argument, during which test takers will consider an argument and typically formulate a counterargument.